mpvnet-player/mpv.net/docs/manual.md

 When mpv.net is started from a terminal it will output status, error and debug messages to the terminal and accept input keys from the terminal.

 mpv.net specific commands
 -------------------------

 `script-message-to mpvnet <command> <arguments>`

-mpv.net commands are used when mpv commands don't exist or lack a feature.

 ### add-to-path
 Adds mpv.net to the Path environment variable.